nicodefaa/SovellustenHakkerointi/h2_break_and_unbreak.md

 */bin/ffuf | less* showed a list of all the parameters usable with Ffuf.

-I used the command */bin/ffuf -w common.txt -u http://127.0.0.2:8000/FUZZ* to run Ffuf with the wordlist common.txt and targeting the given address.
+First, I made sure that the VM was **disconnected from the internet**, after which I used the command */bin/ffuf -w common.txt -u http://127.0.0.2:8000/FUZZ* to run Ffuf with the wordlist common.txt and targeting the given address.
 FUZZ is replaced by the word in the list in each scan.

 <img width="484" height="27" alt="kuva" src="https://github.com/user-attachments/assets/df8d60a9-0655-4e80-bd0b-14009afb16ee" />